 Created by English-Chinese artist Chris Chamberlain, Jewel of the Universe shows the entire world from a God-like perspective of looking down from space.
-It consists of around a third of a million hand-cut pieces of stained glass - with 97% of those pieces having been cut by the artist himself.
-It also consists of 260 carats of natural cut jewels including sapphires, aquamarines, zircons and a single diamond, with each jewel indicating a city.
+It consists of over a third of a million hand-cut pieces of stained glass - with almost all of those pieces having been cut by the artist himself in London.
+It also consists of over 2,000 Swarovski crystals, 4 rubies, 3 emeralds and a diamond, with each depicting a town or city.

 Click here for a list of those jewels by country and city